thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 ```

 These are straightforward.
-The variable isn't ever referenced, so we simply throw it away by returning `body` as is.
+The variable isn't ever referenced, so we simply throw away the binding by returning `body` directly.
 Because our language lacks side effects we're free to drop any dead binding.
 In a more effective language we'd have to be more careful.